Click Here to View Land Records Online

 - To administer the election laws, including the processing of absentee applications and ballots, as required by state statute

-The ballots will be mailed out starting October 2nd.
+Absentee Ballots will be available on October 7th.
 Once you receive your ballot, please complete it and mail it back as soon as possible.
-We need to receive the ballot back by November 3rd.
-You also have the option to put your completed ballot (in the enclosed envelopes) in the Election Drop Box in front of City Hall or in front of the Norwalk Police Department located at 1 Monroe Street.
+We need to receive the ballot back by November 8th.
+You also have the option to put your completed ballot (in the enclosed envelopes) in the Election Drop Box in front of City Hall, in front of the Norwalk Police Department located at 1 Monroe Street or at the Main Library branch on Belden Ave.